aws-samples/private-eks-for-windows-workloads-with-terraform/README.md

 ### Prerequisites

-- AWS Account with command line access, https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
+- AWS Account with command line access, https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html.
 - Set up Terraform.
-For steps, see Terraform downloads (https://www.terraform.io/downloads.html)
+For steps, see Terraform downloads (https://www.terraform.io/downloads.html).
-- S3 bucket to save the state
+- S3 bucket to save the state.
-- DynamoDB table for the statelock with partition key "LockID" of type String
+- DynamoDB table for the statelock with partition key "LockID" of type String.

 ### How to use

-#### VPC and Bastion host setup
+#### VPC and bastion host setup

 This performs the deployment of the VPC including the setup of the bastion host in a separate VPC.